 The U.S. housing market has gone through nothing short of a transformation in the last decade.
 The number of people renting their abode has increased significantly, in some cities surpassing the number of homeowners.
-The housing market quickly responded to this shift by adding millions of rental units in just a few years, with many U.S. cities witnessing a frenzy of apartment construction.
+The housing market quickly responded to this shift by adding millions of rental units in just a few years–both multi-family and single-family rentals–with many U.S. cities witnessing a frenzy of apartment construction.

 The most interesting part of this transformation, however, was the fact that the rental market expanded even faster horizontally than it did vertically.
 For the better part of the decade ending in 2016, single-family homes for rent were the fastest growing type of rental in the U.S., outpacing the formidable apartment boom seen throughout the country.

 According to U.S. Census estimates, the number of single-family rentals (SFR) in the U.S. grew by 31% in the ten year period immediately following the housing crisis (2007 to 2016), while multifamily rentals (MFR) grew by 14%.
 In net numbers, single-family rentals in the U.S. increased by 3.6 million units in ten years, more than rental apartments, which increased by 3.2 million units.
 As of 2016, the U.S. Census counted a total of over 15 million single-family homes for rent in the United States and a total of over 26 million apartments for rent.